project-oak/oak/docs/programming-oak.md

 ### Starting the Oak Application

-ISV should run an Oak Application using the Oak Runner:
+The ISV should run an Oak Application using the Oak Runner:

 <!-- prettier-ignore-start -->
 ```shell